petermr/normami/README.md

 ## Universal Search Tool (Citizen STEM Search; AMI-STEM)

 This is a bundle of all `norma` and `ami` functionality to transform PDFs and XML into structured semantic HTML.
 It's alpha (2018-09) and we have 4-6 testers each with different projects.
+This runs on a simple commandline ; see AMI-STEM page for more details.

 ## Installation